shubhomoydas/ai_raspberrypi/README.md

   - Lego Motor
   - USB speaker for Raspberry Pi
   - USB microphone for Raspberry Pi
+  - Build HAT Power Adapter -- This is required for running the LEGO motor.

 More details are in Section [Hardware details](#hardware-details) below.